The Deafening Silence of My Anxiety: ADHD and Sound Sensitivity in Lockdown

 At the same time, I worked on my breathing and visualization techniques: I joined a yoga teacher friend’s Skype class, and joined another friend’s weekly breathing and drumming meditation, also online.
 I used an app for daily guided visualizations.
 My overall “noise-reduction” strategy has made a huge difference.

 The loudness of the crisis is still there.
-In New Jersey, where I live, approximately 13,000 people have died from the virus – more than the state’s WWII deaths.
+In New Jersey, where I live, approximately 13,000 people have died during the pandemic – more than the state’s WWII deaths.
 And while thankfully the rates of infection here are decreasing, national protests, rallies, and states re-opening bring up the question of how all this will impact infection rates across America.

 Even as I write these things, I find myself going back to my breath to relax.
 My mind thankfully now has enough quiet space in it to dream of normal days ahead — even if that is months down the line.
 I’ve come to appreciate what I can hear more of — the many chirping birds and barking squirrels.
 I can imagine a day when I have room for my quieter worries.
 I really look forward to when a leaf blower bugs the heck out of me.